buxizhizhoum/tool_scripts/readme.md

     possible to change the host name of the machine to accelerate it, or there are other problems when sending mail with mail service on linux this method may be an alternative solution.

+producer_consumer_basic.py

+    Basic usage of producer and consumer, producer produce a random data to Queue and consumer consume it from Queue.